 - Is this a long-term capital investment designed to supplement a pension in years to come, or a short-term profit strategy?

 Answering these questions is a good opportunity to flesh out your long-term goals.
 Put a lot of thought into where you hope to be in X number of years.
-Write it down and discuss it with friends, family, mentors, and random people on the internet (if you like!).
+Write it down and discuss it with friends, family, and mentors.
 The more you discuss your strategy, the easier it will be to spot any potential holes in the plan.

-Try not to get carried away.
 Be realistic about your goals.
-It’s one thing to say “I want to own a portfolio worth £1.5m in five years and quite another to achieve this goal.
+It’s one thing to say “I want to own a portfolio worth £1.5m in five years” and quite another to achieve this goal.
 Still, it’s good to be ambitious, as long as you have a realistic strategy in place.

 Step 3 – Creating a Property Business Strategy